Last Updated on March 21, 2023

 An untrained Standard Poodle can keep their momentum going until the age of 4 or 5 years.

 Yes, Standard Poodles are much slower to grow than other Poodles.
 These dogs are not small, and their bones and joints have much more growing to do.
 Miniature or toy breeds will reach their adult size quicker than bigger dogs.

 Miniature and Toy Poodles will already look the size of an adult dog by around six months old.

-What if my Standard Poodle is overweight?
+What if my dog is overweight or underweight?

 Standard Poodles are full of high energy and fast metabolism.
 It’s doubtful that they will become obese.
 It can be challenging to tell if your dog is overweight, mainly if he is very fluffy.

 You should use your hands to check your dog to see if he is overweight regularly.
 You should easily be able to feel his ribs under his skin.

 If your Standard Poodle needs to lose weight, you can try decreasing his daily food consumption by around 25%.
 You can also cut out all treats and increase his daily exercise.

 Making these small lifestyle changes can quickly help your dog lose that extra weight.

 For Poodle breeds, underweight dogs are very common, though.